 (1) Definition.
-Multi-step sealed bidding is a two-phase process consisting of a technical first phase composed of one or more steps in which bidders submit unpriced technical offers to be evaluated by the hospital, and a second phase in which those bidders whose technical offers are determined to be acceptable during the first phase have their priced bids considered.
-It is designed to obtain the benefits of competitive sealed bidding by award of a contract to the lowest responsive, responsible bidder, and at the same time obtain the benefits of the solicitation of technical offers and the conduct of discussions to evaluate and determine the acceptability of technical offers.
+Multi-step sealed bidding is a two-phase process consisting of a technical first phase composed of one or more steps in which bidders submit unpriced technical offers to be evaluated by the territory, and a second phase in which those bidders whose technical offers are determined to be acceptable during the first phase have their priced bids considered.
+It is designed to obtain the benefits of competitive sealed bidding by award of a contract to the lowest responsive, responsible bidder, and at the same time obtained the benefits of the competitive sealed proposals procedure through the solicitation of technical offers and the conduct of discussions to evaluate and determine the acceptability of technical offers.

 (2) Conditions for Use.
-The multi-step sealed bidding method may be used when it is not practical to prepare initially a definitive purchase description which will be suitable to permit an award based on the price.
+The multi-step sealed bidding method may be used when it is not practical to prepare initially a definitive purchase description which will be suitable to permit an award based on price.
 Multi-step sealed bidding may thus be used when it is considered desirable:

-(A) to invite and evaluate technical offers to determine their acceptability to fulfill the purchase description requirements;
+(a) to invite and evaluate technical offers to determine their acceptability to fulfill the purchase description requirements;

-(B) to conduct discussions for the purposes of facilitating understanding of the technical offer and purchase description requirements and, where appropriate, obtain supplemental information, permit amendments of technical offers, or amend the purchase description;
+(b) to conduct discussions for the purposes of facilitating understanding of the technical offer and purchase description requirements and, where appropriate, obtain supplemental information, permit amendments of technical offers, or amend the purchase description;

-(C) to accomplish Subsections (r)(2)(A) and (r)(2)(B) of this section prior to soliciting priced bids; and
+(c) to accomplish Subsections 3109(r)(2)(a) and 3109(r)(b) of this Section prior to soliciting priced bids; and

-(D) to award the contract to the lowest responsive and responsible bidder in accordance with the competitive sealed bidding procedures.
+(d) to award the contract to the lowest responsive and responsible bidder in accordance with the competitive sealed bidding procedures.

 (s) Pre-Bid Conferences in Multi-Step Sealed Bidding.
-Prior to the submission of unpriced technical offers, a pre-bid conference as contemplated by §16309(h) (Pre-Bid Conference) may be conducted by the Hospital Administrator.
-The Hospital Administrator may also hold a conference of all potential bidders in accordance with §16309(h) at any time during the evaluation of the unpriced technical offers.
+Prior to the submission of unpriced technical offers, a pre-bid conference as contemplated by Section 3109(h) (Pre-Bid Conference) may be conducted by the Procurement Officer.
+The Procurement Officer may also hold a conference of all potential bidders in accordance with Section 3109(h) at any time during the evaluation of the unpriced technical offers.